 Is It Harmful To Use Nylon?

 No, nylon is not harmful to use.
-Nylon polymers are unreactive and are not considered particularly harmful to most people, making the fabric safe to use.
+Nylon polymers are generally stable and are not considered harmful to most people in normal use, making the fabric safe for consumer applications.
 However, some people who are sensitive to materials made from petroleum may react to nylon.
-Nylon may also be considered harmful to the planet since it is not biodegradable.
+Nylon may be considered harmful to the environment because it is not readily biodegradable and can contribute to microplastic pollution.

 Summary